A Finite Memory Interacting P\'{o}lya Contagion Network and its Approximating Dynamical Systems: Dynamical System Models

-Note that~\eqref{eq:M>1(2)} is a \textit{nonlinear} discrete-time dynamical system when we consider the case of memory~$M\geq2$.
-The main aim of this section is to give a useful rearranged form of \eqref{eq:M>1(2)}.
-In particular, even though~\eqref{eq:M>1(2)} appears to be complicated, after some simplifications, the coefficients of the nonlinear terms follow a binomial pattern.
-To give an idea of this binomial pattern, we will first present a few examples and then give a proof formula for the rearranged form of \eqref{eq:M>1(2)}.
+We next give a useful rearranged form of \eqref{eq:nonlineards}.
+In particular, even though~\eqref{eq:nonlineards} appears to be complicated, after some simplifications, the coefficients of the nonlinear terms follow a binomial pattern.
+To give an idea of this binomial pattern, we will first present a few examples and then give a proof formula for the rearranged form of \eqref{eq:nonlineards}.

 \begin{example} \em{ We note that for the $\IPCN(2,2)$ system, the approximating dynamical system is given by

 Next, by expansion, we observe that for $\IPCN(3,2)$ system, the approximating dynamical system is given by } where one can already observe the binomial pattern that we hinted at. \oprocend\end{example}